EA FC 25 Sneak Attack Evolution guide: Best players to use, all upgrades, requirements, and more

 - Lothar Matthaus: 90

-All upgrades and challenges of the EA FC 25 Sneak Attack Evolution
+All upgrades and challenges of the EA FC 25 Heavy Mettle Evolution

-Unlike most paid Evolutions, the FC 25 Sneak Attack EVO offers four unique upgrade levels, featuring basic attribute boosts and a few meta PlayStyles+.
-Here are the details:
+The EA FC 25 Heavy Mettle Evolution offers only three unique upgrade levels, prioritizing a player's defending aspects by providing different Roles and PlayStyles+.
+That said, here's a detailed list of the upgrade levels:

 Level 1 upgrades